The Bankrate promise

 - You want to pursue income-driven repayment or loan forgiveness.

-- Your federal loans are in default and consolidating them can stop collectors from calling.
+- Your federal loans are in default.

 - You don’t mind a slightly higher interest rate.